-The platforms that I am building on have already seen tremendous success: I wrote descriptions of Ephys Link and Copilot in a paper recently accepted in eLife^{vii}, I helped organize and run the Allen Institute Neuropixels Workshop, and I will be presenting my automation platform both as a poster at the SfN conference as well as at the Brain Initiative "Tools, Tech, and Theory" event during SfN.
+The platforms that I am building on have already seen tremendous success: in the summer of 2023 I wrote descriptions of Ephys Link and Copilot in a paper recently accepted in eLifevii, I helped organize and run two Allen Institute Neuropixels Workshops (June 2022 and 2023), and in November 2023 I presented my automation platform both as a poster at the Society for Neuroscience (SfN) conference and at the Brain Initiative "Tools, Tech, and Theory" event.
 Over the summer, I co-authored a paper with my mentor Dr. Daniel Birman on these electrophysiology planning and automation tools we created this past year.
 In our paper, I described in detail how the automation platform worked and how it can be used by labs.
-I also ran demos and tutorials of these tools during the Allen Institute Neuropixels Workshop held at UW twice (Summer 2022 and 2023).
+I also ran demos and tutorials of these tools during the Allen Institute Neuropixels Workshop held at UW twice.
 The Neuropixels Workshop sees researchers and labs from across the nation and the world come to learn about specific tools and techniques featured in the Steinmetz Lab.
 These tools and techniques include running automated electrophysiology experiments using the tools I developed.
-In November, I will be accompanying the lab to the Society for Neuroscience (SfN) conference in D.C. and will be presenting a poster detailing the automation platform, how labs can utilize it, and the kinds of new data and research it can facilitate.
-At SfN I will also be demonstrating these tools at the Brain Initiative "Tools, Tech, and Theory" event to broaden our reach of the platform.
+Finally, I accompanied the lab to SfN in D.C. and presented a poster detailing the automation platform, how labs can utilize it, and the kinds of new data and research it can facilitate.
+At SfN I also demonstrated these tools at the Brain Initiative "Tools, Tech, and Theory" event to broaden our reach of the platform.
 Based on our most recent usage stats we believe about 50 unique neuroscience labs are accessing our tools each week, a substantial portion of the neuroscience community.
+From my poster session and demo event, 32 new labs across the nation and internationally got in contact with me expressing interest in getting the automation platform into their labs.
+In addition to my development of the automation platform, I will also be onboarding these labs onto our platform and getting them started with automated electrophysiology experiments.